 Filtering in Power Query reduces the table to include only those items which meet specific criteria.
 However, Power Query doesn’t have an option to filter to include all items.
 In Excel, we can use the asterisk ( * ) as a wildcard character to match any text.
 Therefore, if we want to include all items in a Filter, we just use a single asterisk.
 However, Power Query doesn’t have equivalent functionality.
-So, in this post, we will look at a method to create something similar to filter All in Power Query.
+So, in this post, we will look at a method to create something similar to filter all in Power Query.

 This post is in response to a question from an academy member who was asking about filtering a table.